RonanC/Dodgy-Spike-Unity-/ReadMe.md

 https://github.com/playgameservices/play-games-plugin-for-unity

-2 - Tools & Evironment used
+2 - Tools & Environment used
 ---------------------------
 This game was created using Unity 4 (version 4.6.1f1) on OSX Yosemite (version 10.10.2 The unity project opens perfectly fine on a Windows machine.